Using Version Control in VS Code

 You can always peek under the hood to see the Git commands we are using.
-This is helpful if something strange is happening or if you simply get curious. :)
+This is helpful if something strange is happening or if you are just curious. :)

 Initialize a repository

 When you launch VS Code from the command line, you can pass the

 --wait argument to make the launch command wait until you have closed the new VS Code instance.
 This can be useful when you configure VS Code as your Git external editor so Git will wait until you close the launched VS Code instance.

 Here are the steps to do so: